 Best Configuration for Drone Racing – Quadcopter or Hexacopter or Tricopter?

-Someone asked this question on Facebook.
-For me, I prefer quadcopter for racing, especially mini quad.
+Personally I prefer quadcopter especially mini quad.

 Quads are easier to build and maintain.
 Although with the same motor/props/battery, hexacopter can have higher top speed, but every time you crash you have a bigger chance of damaging propellers, motors and arms.